ntx007/ntx-linux-utility-menu/README.md

-# Ntx Command Center
+# ntx Command Center

-A small, portable, interactive Bash utility menu ("Ntx Command Center") that bundles common Linux admin and maintenance tasks into a single script: `ntx-utility-menu.sh`.
+A small, portable, interactive Bash utility menu ("ntx Command Center") that bundles common Linux admin and maintenance tasks into a single script: `ntx-utility-menu.sh`.

 This repository provides a menu-driven shell script you can run on Debian/Ubuntu and many other Linux distributions to perform system updates, quick diagnostics, networking helpers, install common tools, and more.